“The grace of the Lord Jesus be with you.” – 1 Corinthians 16:23

 Paul’s salutation reminds us that a thriving church will focus on the grace of God that’s found in what Jesus did for us on the cross.
 A healthy church will emphasize the grace of God, remembering the price Jesus paid in giving us something no one deserves—forgiveness, salvation, and eternal life.
-And just a reminder, when Paul talks about a “church,” he is not talking about a building, for the church is not a building – it is made up of ALL of the sons and daughters of the Risen Lord.
+And just a reminder – when Paul talks about “church,” he’s not talking about a building, because the church is not a building.
+Jesus’ church is ALL of the sons and daughters of the Risen Lord.

 What does grace mean to you?
 Think about a moment in your life where you deserved judgement, but received grace.
 Now, think about the grace that Jesus offers every one of us through His death on the cross.
 Ask God for help reflecting HIS grace through your life today.